OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-18.md

 ## Luke 18:16

-But Jesus called the children to Him and said, “Let the little children come to Me, and do not hinder them, for the kingdom of God belongs to such as these.
+But Jesus called the children to Him and said, “Allow the little children to come to Me, and do not hinder them, for the kingdom of God belongs to such as these.

 ## Luke 18:17